 Grape Seed Flour Bread Recipe

 Have fun baking with grape seed bread and pairing it with wine.
-I used this grape seed flour from the Urkornhof in Austria, but you can buy it online too.
+I used grape seed flour from the Urkornhof in Austria, but you can buy grape seed flour online too.
 The cold-pressed grape seed flour I used combines seeds from both white and red grape varieties into one flour.

 When in Ireland last weekend, I picked up a big bag of wheatgerm – an ingredient found in most well stocked supermarkets over there.
 I use wheatgerm in this recipe for brown Irish soda bread and in this homemade granola recipe.
 However, Dan Lepard also features a good-looking wheatgerm bread in his book ‘The Handmade Loaf‘ and here is my version of his wheatgerm bread recipe.

 Wheat germ (short for germination) is the small, nutritious centre of a wheat kernel.

 It’s the part of wheat that sprouts and grows into a new plant and comprises only about 2.5% of the weight of the kernel.